qwc/network-protocol-dictionary/README.md

 How to add a new protocol
 ----

 Clone.
 Check structure-schema.yml.
 Install kwalify (has ruby as dependency!).
 Write protocol file in ./protocols/osi[layer]/[protocolname].yml.
-Validate structure with 'kwalify -lf structure-schema.yml [path/to/protocolname].yml.
+Validate structure with 'kwalify -lf structure-schema.yml [path/to/protocolname].yml' or validate all at once with 'kwalify -lf structure-schema.yml ./protocols/osi*/*.yml'.
 Be happy.

 How to use this dictionary
 ----